HasibulRupok/CRUD-in-Node-Express_on_MongoDB/README.md

 # Node.js Express and MongoDB CRUD Project

-This is a simple CRUD (Create, Read, Update, Delete) operation-based project built using Node.js, Express, and MongoDB.
+This is a simple CRUD (Create, Read, Update, Delete) operation-based `backend` project built using Node.js, Express, and MongoDB.
 It allows you to store and manage user information.

 ## Table of Contents